 Required

 However, after a wreck, you might be traumatized and unsure of how to proceed.
-Instead of navigating this process alone, however, a lawyer at Buckfire Law can help.
-A knowledgeable attorney will explain the significance and use of car crash reports for a Michigan claim, as well as work tirelessly to gather the pertinent evidence needed to request recovery for your losses.
+Instead of navigating this process alone, an award-winning attorney at Buckfire Law can help.
+An attorney will explain the significance and use of car crash reports for a Michigan claim, as well as work tirelessly to gather the pertinent evidence needed to request recovery for your losses.

 After a crash, the investigating police officer will note facts and information about the scene in a car accident report, such as the weather conditions, the lighting in the area, and the conditions of the roadway.
 This information alone might prove beneficial to a claim from an innocent driver against a negligent motorist, depending on the circumstances.
 For example, if the officer notes that the lighting in the area was good and the road was dry at the time of the accident, this might be used to contradict the story of a defendant who later claims it was dark or that the road was wet.